20 December 2020

 Hobbies are good for keeping both our minds and bodies active.
 Doing something creative can be therapeutic, and a good stress relief.
 It can also help us switch off at the end of a day in a way that watching TV and scrolling through our social media feeds can’t.

 You could write a story, have a go at drawing, snap that perfect photo or knit a scarf to keep you warm.
 You could event set yourself a challenge like Inktober.
+Adult colouring books are also a cheap and easy way to destress - the focus required in concentrating on the task helps reset some of the stress circuits in our mind.

 If you’re struggling with your mental health, there are always people on hand to talk.
 Large employers will have Employee Assistance Programmes that can talk to you confidentially.
 For all our members in the bank (and those who’ve worked for one in the past) you have access to the confidential services of the Bank Workers Charity.
 Every year they support thousands of people from the banking community by providing advice and expert support services.